CyVerse-learning-materials/dnasubway_guide/docs/step7.md

             *"Zika infected hNPCs"* dataset: Select **Paired End Reads**

-4. For 'Select an Organism' select a species and genome build.
+4\.
+For 'Select an Organism' select a species and genome build.

     !!!
 Warning "Sample Data"

-            *"Zika infected hNPCs"* dataset: Select **Homo sapiens - Ensembl 78 GrCh38**
-5. Enter a project title, and description; click 'Continue'.
+            *"Zika infected hNPCs"* dataset: Select **Homo sapiens - Ensembl 78 GrCh38** 5\.
+Enter a project title, and description; click 'Continue'.

 !!!
 Tip

-        If you don't see a desired species/genome to have it added
+        If you don't see a desired species/genome [contact us](https://dnasubway.cyverse.org/feedback.html) to have it added.

 **B. Upload Read Data to CyVerse Data Store** The sequence read files used in these experiments are too large to upload using the Subway